 - Consider turning on encryption for external storage (SD) on your smartphone in case it is lost.
 A tech-savvy thief won’t be able to read your app data files on the card.

-- Use a proxy or anonymizer service when making online transaction.
-The most legit ones cost a small subscription fee.
-Learn more about travel tech for your trip.
+- Use a VPN service when making online transaction.
+The most legit ones cost a small monthly fee.
+Free, web-based proxies are slow and hit or miss.

 - Some travelers opt to get RFID-blocking sleeves for passports that have an identity chip installed.

-- If you’re forced to use a public computer, change your passwords the next time you have a secured connection.
+- If you’re forced to use a public computer or unencrypted Wi-Fi, change your passwords as soon as you have a secure connection.